Simon Amstell: Miscellaneous work

 In 2011, Amstell appeared in the independent film Black Pond.

 In 2015, he provided voice work for the video game Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist.

 In 2016, Amstell hosted the Evening Standard British Film Awards.

 Personal life

 Amstell lives in London.
-He is Jewish, gay, vegan, and teetotal.
-He has been in a relationship since 2012.
+He is Jewish, gay, vegan, and abstains from alcohol.
+As of 2025, he had been in a confirmed relationship for 6 years between 2012-2018.